 The only difference between pagetoid reticulosis and mycosis fungoides is seen on biopsy.
 Pagetoid reticulosis is a more superficial form of skin lymphoma which does not penetrate to deeper skin structures.
 It can be localized to one area of the skin or to large areas of skin.

-Most pets succumb to euthanasia when there are too many ulcerated growths, too much intractable itching, or the infections cannot be control.
+Most pets succumb to euthanasia when there are too many ulcerated growths, too much intractable itching, or the infections cannot be controlled.
 Variable survival times have been reported in different studies but prognosis is generally regarded as poor, while a good goal is 6 months for dogs and perhaps 10 months for cats.
 (This contrasts to the human form of the disease, which is much more readily controlled with chemotherapy.)
 For many patients, the goal of chemotherapy is not to achieve a longer survival but to improve life quality during a relatively short survival.

 Epitheliotropic Lymphoma, Dog (Photograph)

 Epitheliotropic lymphoma in a French bulldog.
 Photo by Dr. Neal Saslow.

 Aside from chemotherapy, a few less conventional methods have emerged.

 Skin lymphoma cells appear to have receptors for synthetic vitamin A derivatives.
 Median survival times have been increased with retinoids.

 The Hollywood brand of safflower oil (apparently the Hain brand does not work) was given to 6 out of 8 dogs who had lost remission from conventional treatment and were able to achieve remission with no other therapy.